3 Day Escape FAQs

 At the Ranch: You’ll likely want to shower after a day of ranch activities.
 Thankfully, Bar 10 Ranch has plenty of warm showers available.
 There are towels available to rent for a small fee, or you can bring a small towel from home.
 A sarong can also be used as a towel if you want to pack light.
 You can use your regular soap and shampoo.

 On the River: Bathing during the rafting portion of your trip can be a bit tricky.
 The biggest challenge is the cold 55-65°F water of the Colorado River, which feels quite chilly even on the hottest days.
 The easiest way to freshen up is using a few baby wipes or face wipes on your face, armpits, and feet.
 These work great for a quick clean-up at night or in the morning.
 If you really want to bathe in the river, bring biodegradable soap and check out our blog for more info.

 At the Ranch: Flush toilets!

 On the River: Due to the arid climate and National Park Service requirements, all urine must go directly into the river.
 This means squatting/standing near the river’s edge or wading in.
-At night, we will provide handy pee buckets so you don’t need to find your way to the river in the dark.
+We will provide handy pee buckets at night, so you don’t need to find your way to the river in the dark.